davidpots/playsongnotes/_practice/12-writing-original-travis-picking-arrangement.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ju8j71RHfq0?showinfo=0" frameborder="0" allowfullscreen></iframe>

+Lesson timestamps:

+- 0:00 Preview & lesson overview
+- 1:54 Playthrough w/ tab
+- 2:49 Travis picking overview
+- 3:55 Chords I'm using
+- 5:14 The groove I started with
+- 6:42 Developing the chorus melody
+- 8:03 Fleshing out the chorus section
+- 10:46 Connecting the end to the beginning
+- 13:19 Farewell & final thoughts

 ## Print-friendly version of this lesson

 For a print-friendly PDF of this lesson, [become a supporter on my Patreon page](https://www.patreon.com/posts/26077237).
 For a few bucks a month, you get access to PDFs of all my new & recent lessons ([view a free sample](http://playsongnotes.com/downloads)).